 Regardless of how long you’ve been using the drug or your tolerance, getting off heroin is uncomfortable and difficult.
 Instead of spending time trying to wean off heroin on your own, it may be better to get professional help.

-If you or someone you love is struggling with a heroin addiction, the time is now to get help.
-Contact us today at Vertava Health Mississippi today by calling 844.951.1931 or reaching out to us online to find out more about our programs and services.
+If you or someone you love is struggling with a heroin addiction, the time to get help is now.
+Contact Vertava Health Mississippi today by calling 844.951.1931 or reaching out to us online to find out more about our programs and services.